QiansiqiHu/DOT-server/README.md

 > IP address 137.189.75.115 is currently inaccessible from campus network (both browser and SSH connections affected).
 We are working with IT staff to identify and > resolve the connectivity issue.
 We will notify all users once service is restored.

----

 This repository provides an overview of servers in the Department of Decisions, Operations and Technology, CUHK Business School, including two GPU servers for computation and one server for storage and login (IP address: 137.189.75.113).

 The cluster is designed to support research requiring significant computational resources, such as machine learning, data analytics, optimization algorithms, and simulation modeling.
 With a total of 16 high-performance GPUs, 128 CPU threads, and 144TB of storage, the system provides (relatively) substantial computing power for department research needs.

+> [!IMPORTANT]
-> IMPORTANT: For now, only the faculty and PhD Students of the Department of Decisions, Operations and Technology are allowed to apply for an account.
+> For now, only the faculty and PhD Students of the Department of Decisions, Operations and Technology are allowed to apply for an account.
 If you are a CUHK affiliate, please ask your collaborating faculty of the DOT department to apply for an account on your behalf.
->

 Our HPC system follows a shared resource model that balances flexibility with efficiency: